-Builder and long time operator of apartment complexes and hotels (http://themanorgroup.com).
+Starting when he was 28, Field became a builder and long time operator of apartment complexes and later hotels (http://themanorgroup.com).

 His initial apartment development, Manor House, was with his brother as mentor and investor and opened in 1966.
-Upon its opening, it was a pioneer in the Lancaster suburbs in accepting African Americans as residents.
+It was a pioneer in the Lancaster suburbs in accepting African Americans as residents.

-Finance chair of Arlen Specter’s successful 1980 statewide senatorial campaign.
+He served as Finance Chair of Arlen Specter’s successful 1980 statewide senatorial campaign.

 By happenstance, while touring the Vatican, Field prevented further damage to the Pieta as pictured on the front page of The New York Times.

-Co-founder with Melvin R. Allen of Project Forward Leap, for over twenty years providing five weeks of educational overnight summer camp plus year-round academic support for about 300 inner city kids each year.
+Co-founder with Melvin R. Allen of Project Forward Leap that for twenty-five years provided five weeks of educational overnight summer camp annually, plus year-round academic support for about 300 inner city kids each year.

-Founder of Lancaster, Harrisburg and York Harm Reduction Projects.
-(Syringe exchanges)
+Founder of Lancaster, Harrisburg and York Harm Reduction Projects that sponsors syringe exchanges.